puppetlabs/tasks-hands-on-lab/8-writing-advanced-tasks/README.md

 1. [Writing tasks](../5-writing-tasks)

 # About task metadata
-Task metadata files describe task parameters, validate input, and control tasks are executed.
+Task metadata files describe task parameters, validate input, and control how tasks are executed.
 Adding metadata to your tasks helps others use them.
 You write metadata for a task in JSON and save it with the same name as your task.
 For example, if you write a task called `great_metadata.py` its corresponding metadata file is named `great_metadata.json`.

 # Writing your first task with metadata
 Write a simple task that formats the parameters a user gives it.